mada360/Chrono-Lux/Final Report/Sections/Specification.md

 ### Risk Analysis

-There are many risks present with any kind of project, I will be identifying the most relevant and predictable risks and assessing the impact that could be caused.
-By identifying the risks posed I can attempt to avoid and  mitigate these risks and plan for those that I can't control.
+There are many risks present with any kind of project, I will be identifying the most relevant and predictable of these and assessing the impact that could be caused.
+By identifying the risks posed I can attempt to avoid and  mitigate them and plan for those that I can not control.

 ----------------------------------------------------------------------------------------------------------
 Risks                           Impact level   Reaction